kolobus/fedorov.net/index.md

 My current work and main addiction is [Komodo Platform](https://komodoplatform.com) - the best cryptocurrency ecosystem in the world.
 Discord nickname: [kolo#1111](https://komodoplatform.com/discord)

-Certified Bitcoin Professional (C4 CBP) by CryptoCurrency Certification Consortium.
+Certified Bitcoin Professional (C4, CryptoCurrency Certification Consortium, 2019).
-Certified Information Security and Data Protection Specialist by InfoTech College (2008).
+Information Security and Data Protection Specialist (InfoTech College, 2008).
 Ordinated as a minister of the [Church of the Flying Spaghetti Monster](https://www.venganza.org).

 ## Contacts